How to Balance a Checking Account

 - Budget for upcoming expenses

-- Avoid bounced checks (and manage overdraft fees)
+- Avoid bounced checks and overdraft fees

-Balance the Checking Account
+What You Need to Balance a Checking Account

 - Check register